Dog bloat or canine bloat (also known as Gastric Torsion or Gastric Dilatation Volvulus – GDV) is an extremely serious and life-threatening problem.

-Canine bloat is an extremely serious and life-threatening condition, which usually appears suddenly and progresses very quickly – often with, tragically, fatal results.
+It usually appears suddenly and progresses very quickly – often with tragically fatal results.

-Knowing how to recognize the symptoms of bloat in dogs, and knowing what to do next, could literally mean the difference between life and death if your dog falls victim to this condition.
+Knowing how to recognize the symptoms of bloat and knowing what to do next could literally mean the difference between life and death for your dog!

-Affected dogs can die within hours, and how fast you recognize the problem and get the right help for your dog is the biggest factor in determining whether your dog survives or not.
-However, even with immediate treatment, around 1/4 of all dogs who 'bloat' may die.
+How quickly you recognize the problem and get the right help for your dog is the biggest factor in determining whether or not the pup survives.

 This alone can cause the dog to go into shock, or cause cell death in the stomach/digestive system.
 But it gets worse.